 - To protect the life or physical safety of the data subject or a third party;

-- To protect health, in a procedure carried out by health professionals or by health entities;
+- To protect the health, in a procedure carried out by health professionals or by health entities;

 - To fulfill the legitimate interests of the controller or a third party, except when the data subject’s fundamental rights and liberties, which require personal data protection, prevail; or